August 4, 2011 (updated April 1, 2020)

 Currently with ApexFutures the daytrade margin for the Emini S&P is $500 while the Chicago Mercantile Exchange or CME’s required position trade margin is $11,100, over twenty times as much.
 So, let’s say your account has $3,000 in it and you buy 2 Eminis, your daytrade margin requirement is $1,000 (2 X $500), therefore you have more than enough money to do that trade.
 As long as you sell the 2 Eminis before the market closes all is good, but let’s say you forget to exit the trade and 4:00p passes.
 Your trade is now considered a position trade and requires $22,200 (2 X $11,100) in margin, but you only have $3,000 in your account!
 So, you are now on a margin call and may get a nasty email and/or call from your broker stating you need to wire in the remaining $21,900 ($22,200 – $3,000) or exit the position.
 If you do this too many times your broker may revoke your daytrade margin privileges and require you to have the full margin even just for daytraders.

 Now you understand that it is important to get out of your positions by the close so, your next question might be when am I allowed to get back in and still qualify as a daytrade?
-With most firms the answer is usually at or a little before the regular New York Stock Exchange open which is 8:30a CDT.
-But, with the ApexTrader trading platform you can trade with reduced daytrade margins anytime the market is open as long as you get flat (out of your position) by the next market close.
-Except for Friday afternoons the Emini S&P opens back up just 60 minutes after it closes and trades all the way until the next afternoon when it closes at 4:00p again.
+With most firms, the answer is usually at or a little before the regular New York Stock Exchange opens which is 8:30a CDT.
+But, with the ApexTrader futures trading platform you can trade with reduced daytrade margins anytime the market is open as long as you get flat (out of your position) by the next market close.
+Except for Friday afternoons, the Emini S&P opens back up just 60 minutes after it closes and trades all the way until the next afternoon when it closes at 4:00p again.
 So, you can take advantage of the lower daytrade margins anytime the market is open, just be sure to be flat when the market closes at 4:00p CDT.

 As an accounting note, any trades done after 4:00p are considered a part of the next days’ business and will show up on your brokerage statement as such.
 This totals 23 hours of trading after you take out the two closed sessions, that you are allowed to “daytrade” with ApexFutures.
 On Sunday the market reopens at 5:00p and will trade until the close of Monday at 4:00p.
 If you remember anything from this lesson it is to make sure you do not have a position going into the 4:00p close if you want to be using daytrade margins for the Emini.